JohnMahowald/annotate-life/README.md

 # Annotate-Life

-Annotate is a project I built to refine my backbone.js an Ruby on Rails skills.
+Annotate is a project I built to refine my backbone.js and Ruby on Rails skills.
 The backend is built on Rails with a Postgres DB using a custom built BCrypt authentication.
 After login, Rails serves up a static page for backbone anchor content.
 By creating a custom Animated View and Composite View JavaScript class, subviews are recursively rendered on screen without triggering a refresh.
 AJAX requests are quietly handled ensuring client content is always updated without refresh.
 The result is a clean, performant website

 ## Key Features: